rundeck/docs/docs/manual/projects/resource-model-sources/ecs-fargate.md

 }
 ```

-Once the IAM Policy has been created, attach it to the IAM Role that you have associated with Process Automation or the Access Key credentials.
+Once the IAM Policy has been created, attach it to the IAM Role that you have associated with Runbook Automation or the Access Key credentials.

 ### Authentication
-There are multiple ways for Process Automation to authenticate with AWS.
-Follow the instructions outlined in the [AWS Plugins Overview](/manual/plugins/aws-plugins-overview.html) for Process Automation to authenticate with AWS.
+There are multiple ways for Runbook Automation to authenticate with AWS.
+Follow the instructions outlined in the [AWS Plugins Overview](/manual/plugins/aws-plugins-overview.html) for Runbook Automation to authenticate with AWS.

 #### Assume Role ARN

 There are cases when it is beneficial to use a different IAM Role than the one used for the [AWS PluginGroup](/manual/plugins/aws-plugins-overview.html#setup) for the integration to retrieve the ECS Tasks and add them to the node inventory.
 For example, to target ECS Tasks from across multiple AWS Accounts, then a different IAM Role needs to be "assumed" in order to retrieve tasks from each AWS Account.

-The **Assume Role ARN** field can be populated with an IAM Role ARN that Runbook or Process Automation can assume _after_ an authentication method has been provided through the PluginGroup.
+The **Assume Role ARN** field can be populated with an IAM Role ARN that Runbook or Runbook Automation can assume _after_ an authentication method has been provided through the PluginGroup.

 ### Add Node Source